CleasbyCode/jdvrif/README.md

 Post & share your "*file-embedded*" image on ***[reddit](https://www.reddit.com/)*** or Imgur.

 ![Demo Image](https://github.com/CleasbyCode/jdvrdt/blob/main/demo_image/image.jpg)
-{***8MB MP3 music file embedded within this JPG.
+{***MP3 music file embedded within this JPG.
 Image credit: @YZAVoku***}

-**Imgur issue:** Data is still retained when the file-embedded JPG image is over 5MB, but Imgur reduces the dimension size of the image.
+**Imgur issue:** Data is still retained when the "file-embedded" JPG image is over 5MB, but Imgur reduces the dimension size of the image.

-***jdvrdt file-embedded images do not work with Twitter.
+***jdvrdt "file-embedded" images do not work with Twitter.
 For Twitter, please use [pdvzip](https://github.com/CleasbyCode/pdvzip) (PNG only).***

 This program can be used on Linux and Windows.

-The file data is inserted and preserved within multiple 65KB ICC Profile blocks in the JPG image file.
+Your data file is inserted and preserved within multiple 65KB ICC Profile blocks in the JPG image file.

 ![ICC](https://github.com/CleasbyCode/jdvrdt/blob/main/demo_image/icc.png)